CEED/libCEED/doc/libCEED.md

 compile for coprocessors.

-The **B** operators for the mesh nodes, `bx`, and the unknown field, `bu`, are defined in the `CeedBasisCreateTensorH1Lagrange` calls.
-In this case, both the mesh and unknown field use H1 Lagrange finite elements of order 1 and 4 respectively (the `P` argument represents the number of 1D degrees of freedom on each element).
+The **B** operators for the mesh nodes, `bx`, and the unknown field, `bu`, are defined in the calls to the function `CeedBasisCreateTensorH1Lagrange`.
+In this example, both the mesh and the unknown field use H1 Lagrange finite elements of order 1 and 4 respectively (the `P` argument represents the number of 1D degrees of freedom on each element).
 Both basis operators use the same integration rule, which is Gauss-Legendre with 8 points (the `Q` argument).